luojilab/Magic/README.md

 ETypesetting based on [Sigil](https://github.com/Sigil-Ebook/Sigil) is an Epub ebook Editor that can manipulate epub2 and epub3

-## Feature
+## Features

 * Support for epub2 and epub3
-* A simulator that can simulate rendering on different mobile phone including iPhone and Xiaomi etc. using DeDao self-designed ebook engine.
+* A simulator that can simulate rendering on different mobile phone including iPhone and Xiaomi etc. using Dedao self-designed ebook engine.
 * Night mode or other background color using in ebook
 * Math formula edit
 * Rendering just in time when editing HTML file